CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 alongside the source code.
 Further details on these best-practises and the format of the metadata is expressed in other points below.

-This also entails that if a third party wants to correct/revise the metadata, this should be done via the tool developers, typically a third part can simply do a pull/merge request on the source repository.
+This also entails that if a third party wants to correct/revise the metadata, this is done via the tool developers, typically a third part can simply do a pull/merge request on the source repository.

 ### 2. All tools *MUST* be registered in the Tool Store Registry

-Tools MUST to be *registered* with the harvester via the [Tool Source Registry](https://github.com/CLARIAH/tool-discovery/tree/master/source-registry).
-This simple registry tells the harvester where to find, for each tool, both the source code repository *and* service endpoint(s) where the software is hosted as a service (optional).
+Tools MUST be *registered* with the harvester via the [Tool Source Registry](https://github.com/CLARIAH/tool-discovery/tree/master/source-registry).
+This simple registry tells the harvester where to find, for each tool, both the source code repository *and* any service endpoint(s) where the software is hosted as a service (optional).
 In order to register your tool, you issue a simple pull request on our git repository as explained in [these contribution guidelines](https://github.com/CLARIAH/tool-discovery/blob/master/CONTRIBUTING.md).

-Note that we make this explicit distinction between *software* and *software as a service*, and we use the more ambiguous term tool to describe either.
+Note that we make this explicit distinction between *software* and *software as a service*, and we use the more ambiguous term *tool* to describe either.
 The *software* metadata is described alongside its source code, the *service* metadata is provided by a service endpoint and adds some information about a specific deployment of software as a service.
 Software services may be served from multiple locations (e.g. the same software may be hosted by multiple institutes).